-Schwabish teaches data visualization and presentation skills at Georgetown University and the Maryland Institute College of Art.
-He is also founder of PolicyViz, a small consulting firm that helps clients improve how they work with and communicate data and analysis.
+Schwabish helps nonprofits, research institutions, and governments at all levels improve how they communicate their work and findings to their partners, constituents, and citizens.
+He teaches data visualization and presentation skills at Georgetown University and American University.
+He is also founder of PolicyViz, a consulting firm that helps clients improve how they work with and communicate data and analysis.
 He also hosts the PolicyViz Podcast, which focuses on data, open data, and data visualization.
-His new book about presentation design and techniques,Better Presentations: A Guide for Scholars, Researchers, and Wonks, is available for preorder on Amazon.
+His new book,Better Data Visualizations: A Guide for Scholars, Researchers, and Wonks details essential strategies to create more effective data visualizations.